 The Name Christianity, and the History of the Church

-Now, firstly, Christianity as a religion is not even in the Bible.
+Now, firstly, Christianity as a word is not even in the Bible.

 Jesus Christ, who is the historical figure surrounding Christianity was a Jew to begin with.